Youth Dance Classes

 • Mondays and Wednesdays from 5 p.m. - 5:50 p.m. | 50 minutes

-• Tuesdays and Thursdays from 5 p.m.-5:50 p.m. | 50 min
+• Tuesdays and Thursdays from 5 p.m. - 5:50 p.m. | 50 min

 • Students must be the age of 7 by the end of January to enroll in this course

-• Tuesdays and Thursdays from 6 p.m.-6:50 p.m. | 50 min
+• Tuesdays and Thursdays from 6 p.m. - 6:50 p.m. | 50 min

 Meet the Instructors

-Please direct questions regarding the dance class programs at The Moss Center to Nicole Pedraza at educate-smdcac@miamidade.gov | 786-573-5313 or Annie Hoffman at annie.hoffman@miamidade.gov | 786-573-5319.
+Please direct questions regarding the dance class program at The Moss Center to Nicole Pedraza at educate-smdcac@miamidade.gov | 786-573-5313 or Annie Hoffman at annie.hoffman@miamidade.gov | 786-573-5319.